sc0ttruss/training-pre-requisites/README.md

 # Chef Training Checklist - Classroom requirements

+ - Training location, address and any special requirements

+ - Preferred start and end times for the training?

- - How many people will join the training and what's their background? eg, developer, sysadmin, manager etc.
+ - Attendee list for the class, their role in the organisation? and background? eg, developer, sysadmin, manager etc. Optionally any notes about experience with scripting, config mgmt or powershell, and whether they use windows, OSX or linux.

- - What operating systems are being used for workstations/laptops?
-Admin access required for windows, usb ports working ( please advise if this is against security policy ).
+'note: Admin access required for windows, usb ports working ( please advise if this is against security policy ).'

  - What operating systems are planned to be managed by Chef?
 Primary OS, secondary OS etc...